KJEKcode/ecommerce/README.md

 # ecommerce
 Next.js - Strapi - Magic - Stripe - eCommerce

+## Customers Can:
+* Select a login link if they are unverified
+* Select an account link if they are verified
+* Login by providing a email address
+  - login persist though reload
+* Verify email for account activation
+  - Magic Verification Link sent via email
+* Select products from the list
+* View Product Details
+  - Name
+  - Image
+  - Description
+  - Price
+* Purchase products
+  - Secure checkout using Stripe
+* View Account page
+  - Displays list of orders
+  - Displays current logged in user
+* Logout

 ## Getting Started
 **Starting the Backend**
 1. cd ecommerce-backend